 There are a number of ways to ensure that your team members can communicate effectively with each other:

-- Encourage your team members to speak up when they have an idea.
+- Good communication involves listening and speaking, so it’s important to give everyone the opportunity to have their say.
+Encourage your team members to speak up when they have an idea.
 Let them know that you want to hear from everyone.